Monthly Meetings:

 Unless otherwise noted, Monthly meetings are held at Centre Congregational Church and begin at 7PM

-February 18: The Hutchinsons of High Rock: by Tom Dalton- Film is available to view here
+February 18: The Hutchinsons of High Rock: by Tom Dalton- Film is available to view Here

-March 18: Skeletons in the Closet by Dan Gagnon
+March 18: Skeletons in the Closet by Dan Gagnon - Film is available to view Here

 April 18: Shadows of 1775 an original play bringing to life the events in Lynn End on the eve of the Revolution

-May 20: Members Only Annual Pie Social
+May 20: Members Only Annual Meeting and Pie Social-Please Note time change: Starts at 6pm

 DISCOVER LYNNFIELD |